mmuhovic2/Simple-REST-Api/README.md

-# SimpleCRUDApp
+# Simple REST Api
-CRUD App made using NodeJs and MongoDB
+REST Api made using NodeJs and MongoDB